'Selfies' and social media fail to entice young EU voters

 It may be that the youth vote will surprise on the day, ticking higher for the first time in 35 years.
 If it does, the key question will be to whom those new votes go to.

-Schulz, his center-right rival Jean-Claude Juncker and Verhofstadt are all aged between 58 and 61 and are veterans of the European political scene.
+Schulz, his centre-right rival Jean-Claude Juncker and Verhofstadt are all aged between 58 and 61 and are veterans of the European political scene.

 "They will only reach the young people who were already interested," said Dimokritos Kavadias, a political science professor at the Free University in Brussels.